shannonpeng/shannonpeng.com/app/content/projects/mit-muses-mean-girls.md

 </div>

-To include more members of the group, I designated the Plastics photo as the group photo and expanded the 4-way call to a *n*-way call, including everyone who was interested in participating.
+To include more members of the group, I designated the Plastics photo as the group photo and expanded the 4-way call to a *n*-way call, including everyone who wanted to participate.

 ## Final Posters